 When projects are completed, we will accept applications for a new round of projects.

-- 1 December — opening date for applications
+- 15 June — opening date for second round of applications

-- Mid-March — projects selected.
-All applicants will be notified.
+- 1 November — selected projects will be announced

 Practical information about submitting, receiving and archiving applications